 It depends.
 If school policies and contracts indicate no refunds of tuition, the funds should continue to be treated as program service income.
 However, it may be possible to treat as a charitable contribution if the school gave parents the choice of rolling the tuition credit into the next year, having the amount refunded or choosing to give the “credit” to the school as a charitable contribution.
 In this case, there would need to be a clear, documented methodology for determining the amount of credit.
 In addition, proper documentation for the contribution would need to be maintained and the proper donor acknowledgement letter for the contribution should be provided to the donor.

 It is also important to consider other types of financial reporting that pertains to nonprofits.
 These items include disclosure considerations for subsequent events and investments, as well as accounting estimates and asset impairment.
+In addition, learn more about how to ensure grant compliance if you receive federal funds.

 Can nonprofits provide disaster relief to the community when this activity is not its primary mission?